axeluhl/sailing-analytics/wiki/amazon-ec2.md

 <pre>
 INSTALL_FROM_RELEASE=(name-of-release)
 USE_ENVIRONMENT=live-master-server
-BUILD_COMPLETE_NOTIFY=simon.marcel.pamies@sap.com
-SERVER_STARTUP_NOTIFY=simon.marcel.pamies@sap.com
+SERVER_NAME=MYSPECIFICEVENT
+REPLICATION_CHANNEL=myspecificevent
+MONGODB_NAME=myspecificevent
+SERVER_STARTUP_NOTIFY=you@email.com
 </pre>

 - After your master server is ready, note the internal IP and configure your replica instances.
 Make sure to use the preconfigured environment from http://releases.sapsailing.com/environments/live-replica-server.
-Then absolutely make sure to add the line "REPLICATE_MASTER_SERVLET_HOST" to the user-data!
+Then absolutely make sure to add the line "REPLICATE_MASTER_SERVLET_HOST" to the user-data and adjust the `myspecificevent` master exchange name to the `REPLICATION_CHANNEL` setting you used for the master configuration.

 <pre>
 INSTALL_FROM_RELEASE=(name-of-release)
 USE_ENVIRONMENT=live-replica-server
-REPLICATE_MASTER_SERVLET_HOST=(IP of your master server) SERVER_STARTUP_NOTIFY=simon.marcel.pamies@sap.com
+REPLICATE_MASTER_SERVLET_HOST=(IP of your master server) REPLICATE_MASTER_EXCHANGE_NAME=myspecificevent
-BUILD_COMPLETE_NOTIFY=
+SERVER_NAME=MYSPECIFICEVENT
+MONGODB_NAME=myspecificevent-replica
+EVENT_ID=&lt;some-uuid-of-an-event-you-want-to-feature&gt;
+SERVER_STARTUP_NOTIFY=you@email.com
 </pre>

 ## Costs per month